AP U.S. History

 - The History of the United States: A Christian Perspective by Robert Spinney

 Many other free online materials are incorporated, such as review websites, primary source documents, other videos, and so forth.

-Schedule: Class starts on August 24th with submission of the summer reading book review and finishes after the AP exam on May 8th, 2020.
+Schedule: Class starts on August 26th with submission of the summer reading book review and finishes after the AP exam on May 8th, 2020.
 There is one week off for Thanksgiving, two for Christmas, and one for spring break.